SR2000/Getting-and-Cleaning-Data/README.md

 * The column names for the training table were extracted from the measurement column name table

 ###Creating subject-activity table in the training set
-* The subject(participants) and activity tables for the training set were created after reading from ds3/UCI HAR Dataset/train/subject_train.txt" and
-"ds3/UCI HAR Dataset/train/y_train.txt", respectively
+* The subject and activity tables for the training set were created after reading from "ds3/UCI HAR Dataset/train/subject_train.txt" and "ds3/UCI HAR Dataset/train/y_train.txt", respectively
 * The columns of the 2 tables were concatenated to create the subject-activity table (columns= subject, activity) for the training set

 ###Creating the subject_activity-measurement table in the training set